 Psychoanalysts should remain aware of current developments in the field as demonstrated in the research

 Psychoanalytic research has produced a plethora of important findings since the inception of psychoanalysis over 100 years ago, and continues to do so.
 The responsible psychoanalyst will remain abreast of such developments and contribute to their dissemination.

 Psychoanalysts should be equipped to read, understand, evaluate, and appropriately report on and represent research in the field

-Psychoanalytic training should provide adequate instruction towards the appropriate respect for and use of empirical research in the practice of psychoanalysis.
-This includes, at minimum, ability to read, understand, evaluate and accurately report on psychoanalytic research.
-Such instruction may also include training towards the conduct of effectively reliable and valid psychoanalytic research.
+Psychoanalytic training should provide adequate instruction toward the appropriate respect for and use of empirical research in the practice of psychoanalysis.
+This includes, at minimum, the ability to read, understand, evaluate, and accurately report on psychoanalytic research.
+Such instruction may also include training toward the conduct of effectively reliable and valid psychoanalytic research.